Revolution Renaissance: Age of Aquarius

 In March 2009, the band released their second album Age of Aquarius with a permanent lineup when Gus Monsanto joined the band as the new lead singer.
-The band said that it was "by far the darkest, heaviest and most symphonic album that Tolkki has ever been involved in.".
+The band said that it was "by far the darkest, heaviest and most symphonic album that Tolkki has ever been involved in."
 In October 2009 Timo Tokki announced that both Justin Biggs and Mike Khalilov have left the band due to musical differences.

-On 1 November 2009 Blabbermouth.net reported that Magnus Rosén (former bass player for HammerFall) joined Revolution Renaissance.
+In November 2009, Blabbermouth.net reported that Magnus Rosén (former bassist of HammerFall) had joined Revolution Renaissance.

 Trinity and breakup

 In an interview with the Finnish news website kp24 published on 10 May, Timo Tolkki announced that Greek Firewind and Outloud keyboarder Bob Katsionis was the new keyboard player of the band and that they were currently mixing their third and final album, Trinity, which was released in fall.

-On 28 July Tolkki announced the break-up of Revolution Renaissance.
+On 28 July, Tolkki announced the breakup of Revolution Renaissance.
 He commented by saying:

 "Due to my private problems, the lack of interest in Revolution Renaissance, shown by the promoters, and the current situation in the music industry that affects to everything including the production budgets, it has become impossible to continue the band.
 We have tried to book shows in these last three years, but we haven't been able to do so.
 A rock band cannot exist without direct contact to its fans.
 Therefore I have no other choice but to make the decision to stop the band and its activities due to the above-mentioned reasons.
 The third and final album of the band will be released at the end of September.
 From the bottom of my heart I would like to thank all the fans of my music throughout the years.
 It's been a great journey."

 The third Revolution Renaissance album, titled Trinity, was released later in the year through Napalm Records.